adventure-island/tensorlab/README.md

 ## Resuming your existing experiment
 1. **Choose the model** - Double check current model ID in **model_id** file, update as necessary to point it to a specific model with which you want to resume training
-2. **Choose the checkpoint** - Under the target model training folder which is identified by the model ID you selected in previous step, retrieve the latest checkpoing ID(usually the latest checkpoint has the best performance, feel free to use different checkpoint as necessary) in sub-folder checkpoints
+2. **Choose the checkpoint** - Under the target model training folder which is identified by the model ID you selected in previous step, retrieve the latest checkpoint ID(usually the latest checkpoint has the best performance, feel free to use different checkpoint as necessary) in sub-folder checkpoints
 3. Update following parameters in **LabRunner.py**
    * Set *is_resume* to *True*
    * Set *checkpoint_id* and *initial_epoch* of the target model's **HyperParams** object to the latest checkpoint ID